 Ms. Gerzhoy represents plaintiffs and defendants in civil and criminal litigation matters.
 At the district court level, Ms. Gerzhoy has represented clients through all stages of litigation from the initial complaint through discovery and trial.
 At the appellate level, Ms. Gerzhoy has delivered oral argument and drafted merits briefs in state and federal courts of appeals.
+Her recent experience includes:

-Investigations and Criminal Defense
+Government Investigations and Criminal Defense

 Ms. Gerzhoy represents companies and individuals in civil and white-collar criminal investigations and prosecutions.
 She has represented companies responding to federal regulatory investigations and enforcement actions, as well as individuals in a range of white-collar criminal investigations.
 Her representations include investigations by the Department of Justice, the New York Attorney General, the FCC, and other federal administrative agencies.
 Ms. Gerzhoy’s recent experience includes:

 Legal Ethics and Malpractice

 Ms. Gerzhoy represents lawyers and law firms in disciplinary investigations and prosecutions.
 She has handled matters in front of the District of Columbia’s Board on Professional Responsibility, the U.S. Patent and Trademark Office’s Office of Enrollment and Discipline, the District of Columbia’s Committee on Unauthorized Practice of Law, and the U.S. District Court for the District of Columbia’s Committee on Grievances.

 Prior to joining Harris, Wiltshire & Grannis, Ms. Gerzhoy was an associate at Kellogg, Hansen, Todd, Figel & Frederick, PLLC, where her practice focused on commercial, multi-district, and appellate litigation.